Frankfurt am Main Airport (Photo: Fraport AG).

 At Frankfurt Airport, the operator Fraport is building a private 5G digital radio network together with the Dutch IT service provider NTT.

-"The new network will not only speed up the work processes at Fraport, but also benefit numerous companies at the site," explains Fraport IT Manager Wolfgang Standhaft.
-Compared to its predecessors, the 5G mobile communications standard enables a significantly higher data rate with shorter delay times.
-This is considered a prerequisite for real-time applications.
-As examples, Fraport cites the use of autonomous vehicles on the apron or the video-supported inspection of airport facilities by robots or drones.
+"The new network will not only speed up work processes at Fraport, but will also benefit numerous companies at the site," explains Fraport IT Manager Wolfgang Standhaft.
+Compared to its predecessors, the 5G mobile communications standard enables significantly higher data rates with shorter delays.
+This is a prerequisite for real-time applications.
+Fraport cites the use of autonomous vehicles on the apron or the video-based control of airport facilities by robots or drones as examples.

 The technology is to be tested on a small part of the airport in the summer.
 Starting next year, the network infrastructure will then be expanded across the entire airport site with an area of more than 20 square kilometers and opened up to partner companies.